 The official website for State of Alaska: alaska.gov/

-If you need the driving distance, we recommend that you use one of the Mapping Services listed on our Map Page for Lazy Mountain.
+If you need the driving distance (or directions), we recommend that you use one of the Mapping Services listed on our Map Page for Lazy Mountain.
 Since we usually use Google Maps for our own planning, we've provided the following link: Google Map and Driving Directions starting from Lazy Mountain

 Our distance measurements begin at a specific point in Lazy Mountain.
 The point that we are using is located at these GPS coordinates - Latitude: 61.6261, Longitude: -148.9456 [Map].
 In this case, the coordinates for Lazy Mountain have been provided by the Geographic Names Information System (GNIS).

 For additional information, please visit our Glossary for Lazy Mountain.